answer-is-42/ngx-cropper/README.md

       applyBtnName: 'Apply', // default Apply
       applyBtnClass: null, // default bootstrap styles, btn btn-primary
       fdName: 'file', // default 'file', this is  Content-Disposition: form-data; name="file"; filename="fire.jpg"
-      aspectRatio: 1 / 1// default 1 / 1, for example: 16 / 9, 4 / 3 ...
+      closeBtnClass: "btn-close"
     }

+    // default settings
+    this.cropperJsConfig = { // see the full list at https://www.npmjs.com/package/cropperjs
+      autoCrop: true,
+      viewMode: 1,
+      dragMode: 'move',
+      guides: true,
+      movable: true,
+      cropBoxMovable: false,
+      cropBoxResizable: false
+    };
   }

   // deal callback data
-  public onReturnData(data: any) {
+  public onUpload(data: any) {
     // do you want to do
     console.warn(JSON.parse(data));
-    //  Here has three type of messages now
+    // data contains server response
+  }

+  public onError(error: any) {
+    // do you want to do
+    console.warn(JSON.parse(error));
+    // data contains server response
+  }

+  public sizeLimitExceed(data: any) {
+    // do you want to do
+    console.warn(JSON.parse(data));
     {
-        code: 4000,
-        data: null,
       msg: `The size is max than ${this.viewConfig.maxsize}, now size is ${currentSize}k` }

-     {
-          code: 4001,
-          data: null,
-          msg: 'ERROR: When sent to server, something wrong, please check the server url.'
   }

+  public onCropperOpened() {
+    // do you want to do
+    console.warn('It`s opened');
+  }

-      {
+  public onCropperClosed() {
-          code: 2000,
-          data,
-          mdg: 'The image was sent to server successly' }
+    // do you want to do
+    console.warn('It`s closed');
+  }

+  onSaveCallback(file: any) { // if not set - the cropper will upload the file to specified url
+    // you can upload your file manyally here
   }
 }
 ```